Dragon Portfolio Review: All-Weather Asset Allocation Strategy

 The Equity Dominance Fallacy

-In the realm of traditional investing, there’s a pervasive overconfidence in equities as the cornerstone of growth, especially over long periods.
+In traditional investing, there can be overconfidence in equities as the cornerstone of growth, especially over long periods.
 This belief, however, is frequently challenged during bear markets, where equity-heavy portfolios can experience substantial value erosion.
-Such scenarios starkly contrast with the conventional wisdom that equities are invariably safe in the long-term horizon.
+Such scenarios contrast with the conventional wisdom that equities are always safe over long horizons.

 Fixed Income in Low-Yield Contexts